 #2 the inbound shipping cost.
 I calculate this at roughly $.50 a pound.
 We get really good rates as Amazon FBA Sellers through the program.
 Since this was at home, I am considering it a zero cost item.

-Once you set up your account (whether you do the free one or the paid one), you can start using the Amazon Seller App to scan items in stores or your house.
-This is similar to Scoutify, but it is free and a good place to start getting comfortable with scanning products.
+Once you set up your account (whether you do the free one or the paid one), you can start using the Amazon Seller App to scan items in stores or in your house.
+Here is my tutorial on how to use the different Amazon seller scanning apps and how they work.

 Don’t Forget The Supplies For Your Amazon FBA Business

-As you get started on your Amazon FBA journey, you will need to have some tools along the way.
-The basics are: computer, smart phone, printer, labels, boxes, shipping tape and a scale.
+The basics are: computer, smartphone, printer, labels, boxes, shipping tape and a scale.

 You can see all of our recommended Amazon Seller tools here.
 This will give you the exact versions of everything that we use!

-Our number one training we offer to new sellers is our Amazon Boot Camp.
-This course was built with you in mind.
-When I started selling on Amazon, there were no step by step courses available for selling on Amazon.
+I created the Amazon Boot Camp with you in mind.
+You see, when I started selling on Amazon, there were no step-by-step courses available to learn how to sell on Amazon.

-So, I had to figure it all out on my own — with lots of Google searches and navigating through forums.
+I had to figure it all out on my own — with lots of Google searches and navigating through forums.

-That is why we decided to create the first complete step by step video course for getting started on Amazon.com using the Fulfillment By Amazon program.
+That is why I decided to create the first complete step-by-step video course for getting started on Amazon.com using the Fulfillment By Amazon program.